iKenndac/Viva/README.markdown

 Viva is a Spotify client for Mac OS X Lion.
 Both building and running require Mac OS X 10.7.
 Viva is built entirely on Spotify's libspotify C library.

 This client's purpose in life is to be a showcase of the Spotify platform as well as a playground for experimenting with ideas and new APIs.
-It's very rough around the edges, and even whole views (such as the Local Files view) are blank.
+It's very rough around the edges, and even whole views are blank.

+Some features:

+- Nice playback experience (gapless playback, EQ).
+- Support for playing "local files" (MP3, M4A, Apple Lossless, FLAC).
+- Last.fm scrobbling.

 ## What Viva Is NOT ##